erikpukinskis/onlyanswers/readme.md

         cd answers_spinoff
         bundle install

-4. Run it on your local machine:
+4. Run it on your computer:

         shotgun main.rb

-   and visit [http://localhost:9393](http://localhost:9393) to see it running.
+5. Visit [http://localhost:9393](http://localhost:9393) to see it working.

-5. Deploy to Heroku:
+6. Deploy to Heroku:

         heroku create
         git push heroku master